 Every time we go to Target, the girls make a beeline for the “slime table.”
 (If you haven’t seen the slime table yet, it’s conveniently located near the door so kids are sure to spot it as soon as they walk in the store!)
 Because I love slime so much too, I’ll usually let each of them pick one new type of glue or slime-add in on our visits.

-TIP: If you’re new to slime, try making our basic liquid starch slime first to get the hang of it.
-This easy 2-ingredient recipe forms the basis for many of our slimes, like this fluffy slime.
+TIP: If you’re new to slime, try making our liquid starch slime first to get the hang of it.
+This easy 2-ingredient recipe forms the basis for many of our slimes, like this fluffy slime recipe.

-For your convenience in creating this shaving cream slime recipe, we’ve included shop-able ad links to some of the products used; disclosure policy available here.
+For your convenience in creating this fluffy slime recipe, we’ve included shop-able ad links to some of the products used; disclosure policy available here.